Campus Facilities, Offices, & Services

 Students will receive an email from tracking@washcoll.edu each time a piece of mail or package is checked in for them to indicate it is ready for pickup.
 Please do not come to Central Services to pick up a package unless you have received this email notification.

 Only on-campus students are permitted to receive mail and packages at the college’s Central Services facility.
 Off- campus students must use their off-campus address or a post office address for these items.
-Please see here for the Student Mailbox Mass Mailing Policy.
+Please see the Student Mailbox Mass Mailing Policy.

 To ensure on-campus student incoming mail and packages are able to be checked in to a student properly, students should notify friends and family of the correct address: